markatrosie/circular-s3-importer/README.md

 ## Usage

-`circular-import <path to weekly-ad-promos.csv> <path to page 1> [<path to page 2>, ...]`
+To read about command line usage, run the importer by itself:

+`circular-import`

-Your current directory will be populated with new files, possibly overwriting what is there. *If you do not have a weekly-ad-promos.csv file*, you must create an empty file and provide it as the first argument.
+The output directory will be populated with new files, possibly overwriting what is there. *If you do not have a weekly-ad-promos.csv file*, you must create an empty file and provide it as the first argument.

 1. A `-thumb.ext` and `-full.ext` variation of each page file.
 1. A `-#.ext` file for each promo on each page.
 For example, `page1-1.png`, `page1-2.png`, and so on.